Franciscan Health Center in Duluth, MN

 Pros

-• pro The staff are very professional and caring.
+• pro The staff is very professional and caring.

-• pro The care provided was very good.
+• pro The care is very good.

 • pro The staff and residents are welcoming.

-• pro The new D.O.N is great.
+• pro The new D.O.N. is great.

-• pro The community is wonderful.
+• pro The facility is highly recommended for long-term residence.

 Review